jouellnyc/hiletgo_sdcard_reader/README.md

 **ALL boards work perfectly with 16GB cards.
 ALL boards fail with 64GB cards.**

-What appeared to be board-specific problems were actually SD card compatibility issues.
+What appeared to be board-specific problems were like SD card compatibility issues or environmentally issues - I am simply not sure.
 The ESP32-S3, which initially seemed problematic, runs at 12MHz with 100% reliability when using a 16GB card.

 **Stress test results (16GB cards):**
 - ESP32-S3: 555/555 consecutive operations (100% success)